HL7/fhir-ipa/input/pagecontent/access.md

 ### Client Process

-A client application gets access a patient record by following this general sequence of steps:
+A client application gets access to a patient record by following this general sequence of steps:

 * Identifying the appropriate end point [URL] at which the International Patient Access API is found.
   * Note that this specification does not specify how the end-point might be found; different countries will have different arrangements around this